Problem when writing averaged variables for multiple temporal resolutions

-RE: Problem when writing averaged variables for multiple temporal resolutions - Added by Burkhardt Rockel about 3 years ago
+RE: Problem when writing averaged variables for multiple temporal resolutions - Added by Burkhardt Rockel over 3 years ago

 Setting time range 3 and 4 quantities to zero at the output steps has been introduced especially for the climate mode